codbex/codbex-documentation/docs/tooling/workbench/code-editor.md

 ### 7. **Toggle Full Screen**

-- Make the `Code Editor` full screen for a distraction-free coding experience.
+- Make the "Code Editor" full screen for a distraction-free coding experience.

 ## Conclusion

-The `Code Editor` in the Workbench, powered by the Monaco editor, provides a sophisticated and feature-rich environment for coding.
+The "Code Editor" in the Workbench, powered by the Monaco editor, provides a sophisticated and feature-rich environment for coding.
 Explore the various features and actions to enhance your coding productivity and efficiency.